swaptacular/swpt-k8s-config/README.md

   * Require zero or near-zero administration.

+  * Minimize external dependencies, limited to:
-  * Have minimum external dependencies: 1) An [Amazon S3]-compatible
+    - An [Amazon S3]-compatible service for database backups;
-    service for database backups; 2) An [SMTP server] for sending emails to users and administrators; 3) An [OCI] container image repository for download [Docker images]; 4) A [CAPTCHA] service used during sign-in and sign-up.
+    - An [SMTP server] for sending emails to users and administrators;
+    - An [OCI] container image repository for download [Docker images];
+    - A [CAPTCHA] service used during sign-in and sign-up.
 By default, [hCaptcha] is used, but the integration is generic and can easily support other CAPTCHA services, including custom implementations.

 The rest of this file provides step-by-step instructions for deploying a Swaptacular node to a Kubernetes cluster.